What Does an HR Manager Do? (and How to Become One)

 Responsibilities of an HR Manager

-So, what are the actual duties and responsibilities of an HR manager?
-Again, these can vary slightly from one company to the next.
-However, some of the most common job duties in human resource management positions include:
+The exact scope of an HR manager’s job may vary from one company to the next.
+However, some of the most common job duties in human resource management positions encompass areas such as:

-• Talent acquisition and recruitment strategies – Recruiting new employees to fill open positions or hiring/training from within the company
+Recruit new employees to fill open positions or hiring/training from within the company.

-• Employee onboarding and retention – Helping new employees receive the training they need to do their jobs successfully and working to keep company retention rates as high as possible
+Help new employees receive the training they need to do their jobs successfully and work to keep company retention rates as high as possible.

-• Performance management and employee development – Providing ongoing training and professional development opportunities to current employees while handling performance reviews and performance management
+Provide ongoing training and professional development opportunities to current employees while handling performance reviews and performance management.

-• Employee relations and conflict resolution – Mediating and addressing conflicts between employees as well as handling disciplinary action as needed
+Mediate and address conflicts between employees as well as handling disciplinary action as needed.

-• Benefits and compensation management – Ensuring benefits and compensation packages offered to employees are fair and competitive.
+Ensure benefits and employee compensation packages offered are fair and competitive.
 Compensation management may also include handling different aspects of a company’s payroll, making sure employees are paid on time and handling requests for raises or salary negotiations.

 How HR Managers Contribute to Company Culture